SouthsideSoftware/delcom-indicator/README.md

 A node library to drive a [Declom Visual Indicator](http://www.delcomproducts.com/products_usblmp.asp)

+Our development roadmap is on the [delcom-indicator Trello board](https://trello.com/b/m7d4l8qx/delcom-indicator)

 ##Supported Platforms
 This library is known to work on Mac and Linux platforms where [node-hid](https://www.npmjs.org/package/node-hid) can be installed.
 It was designed and tested on Mac OS/X 10.9.2, Max OS/X 10.11.3 and Raspian (all updates installed as of March 12, 2016).